EddieHubCommunity/awesome-github-profiles/README.md

 ```

 **Note** : Please do not edit anything below `<!--START_SECTION:data-section-->` in `README.MD` our [GitHub Action](https://github.com/EddieJaoudeCommunity/gh-action-community) will make the necessary changes for you.

+4. Create a Pull Request to add the changes to this Repository.
+Please change the title to `add your-username` and in the description add `resolve #issueNumber`

 Any questions let us know!